kalsan/anchormodel/README.md

   However, as users are assigned to roles in the database, roles also need to be persisted in the database.
 This is where Anchormodel comes into play.

-## Alternatives coviering the same use case
+## Alternatives covering the same use case

 ### Enum